theleeeo/file-butler/README.md

 Example: `PUT /file/s3provider/myfile.txt`
 This will upload the file `myfile.txt` to the `s3provider`.

+If a Content-Type header is present in the request, it will be passed on to the provider.
+If the provider supports it, that will be persisted with the file and returned in the response.
+If no Content-Type header is present, the server will try to determine the content type of the file.

 Deleting files is currently not supported.

 ### Presigned URLs